Interfaces and error checking golang

 }

-We just need to use a declare a variable of type error
+We just need to use a declare a variable of type error and use that.

 We can also do something else in our main.go if we don't want to change our doSomething2 function